 There are numerous other drugs aloe vera interacts with (56).

 It’s unsafe for pregnant or breastfeeding women, so avoid use.
-Aloe vera must also be avoided for children below 12 years of age.
+Aloe vera must also be avoided in children below 12 years of age.

-And if you are wondering where to buy the ideal aloe vera juice, we have it covered too.
+And if you are wondering where to buy the ideal aloe vera juice, we have it covered.

 Where To Buy Aloe Vera Juice

 One option is heading to the nearest supermarket.
 The other is placing an order online.
 Whatever mode you choose, these are a few brands you can look for –

 You might also want to check Baidyanath Aloe Vera Juice.

 In case you have a few more questions, here you go –

 Expert’s Answers for Readers Questions